Periodic Freight Demand Estimation for Large-scale Tactical Planning: Acknowledgments

 \section{Acknowledgments}

 This research was funded by the Canadian National Railway Company (CN) Chair in Optimization of Railway Operations at Université de Montréal and a Collaborative Research and Development Grant from the Natural Sciences and Engineering Research Council of Canada (CRD-477938-14).
 Moreover, we gratefully acknowledge the close collaboration with personnel from different divisions of CN.
+We would also like to thank the \efsec{five} anonymous reviewers as well as Frederic Semet and Jonathan Jalbert who provided valuable comments that helped us improve the manuscript.